Madison, WI Real Estate

 Sale/List Price Ratio

-The Sale/List Price Ratio of 102.74% in March rose by 1.75% compared to February and increased 0.94% compared to the same period last year.
+The Sale/List Price Ratio of 97.4% in January rose by 0.19% compared to December and decreased 2.06% compared to the same period last year.

 Sale/List Price Ratio is the sale price of a listing divided by the original list price expressed as a percentage.
 The Sale/List Price Ratio for the market is determined by adding the Sale/List Price Ratio for each listing sold in the market during the month and dividing by the number of listings sold during the month.